 A poor man inherits a barren, rocky land plot as his sole source of income.
 Hearing his laments, the Devil (or a lesser demon, a troll, or some other evil creature depending on the version) promises to make it fertile in exchange for half of the harvest - specifically the "half" that grows above the ground.
 The farmer agrees but plants potatoes, and the Devil is left with worthless leaves.
 The Devil protests, and they agree that next year he'll receive the half below the ground.
 The farmer plants wheat, and the Devil is left with the roots.
 The Devil protests again, and they agree that next year each will take as much of the harvest as they can collect from the ground, the farmer starting on one side of the plot and the Devil on the opposite.
 The farmer plants wheat again... and places iron bars on the Devil's side that are hidden by the fully-grown wheat.
 When harvest comes the Devil still gets a ridiculously small amount of the wheat, because even though he brings every other demon in Hell to help him cut the wheat their sickles and scythes just keep breaking by trying to cut the irons.
 The Devil decides that farming is more trouble than is worth and renounces his part in future harvests.

 Loophole Abuse was what made The Knights Templar the richest organization in Medieval Europe, and in the process created the modern concept of banking.
 They were originally organized as a peacekeeping force in the Holy Land, charged with protecting the new wave of Christian Pilgrims making the journey to Jerusalem after the end of the First Crusade.
 Many of these Pilgrims were either rich people looking to go on a new fashionable journey, or else were simply traveling with all their earthly wealth on them.
-So the Templar mandate extended to protecting their money and private property as well as their lives: they would often hold onto a person's money for safekeeping until they were out of danger, sometimes receiving a generous "donation" for their troubles.
+So the Templar mandate extended to protecting their money and private property as well as their lives: they would often hold onto a person's valuables for safekeeping until they were out of danger, sometimes receiving a generous "donation" for their troubles.
 As a Holy Order, they were technically bound by a Vow of Poverty, and therefore forbidden to earn money or own property.
-But this idea of "managing" money was such a new concept, and such a gray area under Church Law, that they were able to finagle a distinction between "managing" and "owning."
-By taking the money and property entrusted to them, and managing it "on behalf" of their patrons, they became wealthy as an organization while still technically being able to claim they owned none of it themselves.
+But this idea of "managing" wealth was such a new concept, and such a gray area under Church Law, that they were able to finagle a distinction between "managing" and "owning."
+By taking the valuables entrusted to them, and managing them "on behalf" of their patrons, they became wealthy as an organization while still technically being able to claim they owned none of it themselves.

 In the Middle Ages (and until recently in some parts of Europe), people got around the prohibition to eat meat on Fridays and during Lent by eating frog, turtle, waterfowl, water vole and beaver.
 Fish is allowed during Lent, and the reasoning was that anything caught fishing was, well, fish.
 Likewise, in South America people ate capybara and alligator on Friday for this reason.